Updated: Jun 1

-A foreigner, who is a guilty of any offence under this Code, shall be punishable under this Code, if he has committed any offence in India, although the alleged offence might have not been an offence in his motherland.
+A foreigner, who is guilty of any offence under this Code, shall be punishable under this Code if he has committed any offence in India, although the alleged offence might have not been an offence in his motherland.

 The Indian Parliament has kept itself abreast with the latest development in the field of international law and has enacted the Territorial Waters, Continental Shelf, Exclusive Economic Zone and other Maritime Zones Act, 1976 Section 3 (2) of which has extended the territorial waters of India to twelve nautical miles.

 In 1977 the Exclusive Economic Zone has also been extended to two hundred nautical miles.
 If any offence relating to the property is committed within this zone, the Indian criminal jurisdiction will naturally extend to it.

 High seas are open to all and represent the entire sea-space beyond the three miles limit of the shore.
 This expression includes all ocean seas, bays, channels, rivers, creeks and waters below low water-mark, and where great ships could go, with the exception only of such parts of such ocean and as were within the territory of some country.